AntoineRondelet/uxss-vulnerabilities-research/uxssDB/README.md

 Actually many reported vulnerabilities used the about:blank URL that inherits the parent's origin to carry out attacks.
 This endpoint is pretty used to carry out attacks to bypass the SOP (see how many of the CVE we studied used this endpoint in their PoC), also lots of attacks based on extensions exploit/vulerabilities, some attacks use interesting tricks to execute javascript in another origin (such as \u0000 in front of javascipt in a URL, or even white spaces in host IP that lead to a bypass of SOP).
 --> Things we mentionned, in some cases, it was ambiguous to know who to the vulnerability belonged to (i.e: Who is responsible for this vulnerability, and who should invest time in trying to solve it -- https://bugzilla.mozilla.org/show_bug.cgi?id=1199430 for instance)
+--> Some interesting attacks are based on the inheritance of some properties from one domain to another.

 ### Edge/IE
 - https://www.brokenbrowser.com/sop-bypass-uxss-tweeting-like-charles-darwin/